zYeoman/myStars/README.md

 ## CSS

 * [Spacemacs-rocks](https://github.com/emacs-china/Spacemacs-rocks) - Happy Hacking Emacs & Spacemacs (Simplified Chinese)
-* [programming-fonts-collection](https://github.com/ProgrammingFonts/programming-fonts-collection) - This is only a collection of programming fonts,just share this with the programmers.Now there are 30 kinds of fantastic fonts!
+* [programming-fonts-collection](https://github.com/ProgrammingFonts/programming-fonts-collection) - This is a collection of programming fonts,just share this with the programmers.Now there are 30 kinds of fantastic fonts!
 * [transfer.sh](https://github.com/dutchcoders/transfer.sh) - Easy and fast file sharing from the command-line.
 * [paperless](https://github.com/danielquinn/paperless) - Scan, index, and archive all of your paper documents
 * [hexo-theme-next](https://github.com/iissnan/hexo-theme-next) - Elegant theme for Hexo.